Earn your doctorate alongside world-renowned faculty

 - Establish and meet with supervisory committee - Committee approval form

-- Complete the qualifying examination (download evaluation form)
+- Complete the preliminary examination

 - Complete two Teaching Assistantship assignments - TA Guidelines